-- " Do Pass A recommendation by the committee that their fellow legislators support the legislation during subsequent steps in the process. - " Defer to the 36th/41st Legislative Day Removes the bill from the process by post-poning consideration to a fictional day on the Legislative Calendar (remember, the Legislature is only in session for 35 days in even years and 40 days in odd years). - " Refer If one committee believes that another committee should weigh in on a bill before the floor gets an opportunity to vote, committee members may vote to refer the bill to another committee, essentially transferring authority of the bill to another committee.
+- " Do Pass A recommendation by the committee that their fellow legislators support the legislation during subsequent steps in the process. - " Defer to the 41st Legislative Day Removes the bill from the process by postponing consideration to a fictional day on the Legislative Calendar. - " Refer If one committee believes that another committee should weigh in on a bill before the floor gets an opportunity to vote, committee members may vote to refer the bill to another committee, essentially transferring authority of the bill to another committee.
 For example, most bills that require legislative appropriation are referred to the appropriations committee before the floor debates the issue. - " Table Members of the committee can vote to table the legislation, which means they can bring the bill back up for consideration at a later date. - " Consent Calendar If a bill receives a unanimous vote by a committee, the committee can move to have the bill placed on the consent calendar, which is similar to the consent agenda you see at your local board meetings.